-In the Czech Republic, freedom of the press is threatened by the high concentration of privately owned media and the pressure exerted on public broadcasting.
+In the Czechia, freedom of the press is threatened by the high concentration of privately owned media and the pressure exerted on public broadcasting.

 The media landscape is characterized by three main trends: significant concentration of large media groups (PPF, MAFRA) in the hands of major economic players, including former Prime Minister Andrej Babiš since the beginning of 2010; the rise of new independent media (HlídacíPes, Deník N, etc.) in response to this recent development; and the strong presence of respected public media (Česká televize, Český rozhlas), but subject to increasing political pressure.

 The pressure exerted on journalists in recent years has been essentially verbal, with some political actors not hesitating to ride the current wave of distrust of the media.Pressure on journalists in recent years is essentially verbal.
 Some political leaders eagerly exploit the current wave of distrusting the media.